joealewine/blockchain-rhos/howto/console-upgrade-ocp.md

 | [{{site.data.keyword.blockchainfull_notm}} Platform v2.1.0](/docs/services/blockchain-rhos?topic=blockchain-whats-new#whats-new-9-24-2019) | 24 September 2019 | **Console and tools** <ul><li>2.1.0-20190918-amd64</ul> **Fabric nodes** <ul><li>1.4.3-20190918-amd64</ul> **CouchDB** <ul><li>2.3.1-20190918-amd64</ul> | **Fabric Version Upgrade** <ul><li>Fabric version 1.4.3</ul> **Additional platforms** <ul><li>Platform can be deployed on the OpenShift Container Platform 3.11</ul> |
 {: caption="Table 1. {{site.data.keyword.blockchainfull_notm}} Platform versions" caption-side="bottom"}

+## Upgrading platforms
+{: #upgrade-ocp-platform}

+If you are using {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or V2.1.1 on the OpenShift Container Platform 3.11, you can upgrade your network to run on OpenShift Container Platform 4.2.
+Because the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or v2.1.1 cannot run on OpenShift Container Platform 4.x, you need to upgrade your blockchain network before you upgrade your cluster.
+First, follow the steps to [upgrade your network to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.2](#upgrade-ocp-overview).
+You can then migrate your OpenShift cluster from 3.11 to 4.2.
+You cannot migrate your OpenShift cluster from 3.11 to 4.1.
+For more information, see [Migrating OpenShift Container Platform 3.7 to 4.2](https://docs.openshift.com/container-platform/4.2/migration/migrating-3-4/migrating-openshift-3-to-4.html#migrating-openshift-3-to-4).

-## Upgrade overview
+## Upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.2
+{: #upgrade-ocp-steps}

 You can upgrade an {{site.data.keyword.blockchainfull_notm}} Platform network by using the following steps:

 1. [Upgrade the {{site.data.keyword.blockchainfull_notm}} Platform operator](#upgrade-ocp-operator)
 2. [Use your console to upgrade your running blockchain nodes](#upgrade-ocp-nodes)

-Once you upgrade the {{site.data.keyword.blockchainfull_notm}} Platform operator, the operator automatically upgrade the console running on your OpenShift project.
+After you upgrade the {{site.data.keyword.blockchainfull_notm}} Platform operator, the operator will automatically upgrade the console that is deployed on your OpenShift project.
 You can then use the upgraded console to upgrade your blockchain nodes.

-You need to complete these steps for each network that is running on a separate project.
+You need to complete these steps for each network that that runs on a separate project.
 If you experience any problems, see the instructions for [rolling back an upgrade](#upgrade-ocp-rollback).
 If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall](#upgrade-ocp-nodes).

 You can continue to submit transactions to your network while you are upgrading your network.
 However, you cannot use the console to deploy new nodes, install or instantiate smart contracts, or create new channels during the upgrade process.

-### Upgrading platforms

-If you are using {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or V2.1.1 on the OpenShift Container Platform 3.11, you can upgrade your network to run on OpenShift Container Platform 4.1 or 4.2.
-Because the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or v2.1.1 cannot run on OpenShift Container Platform 3.11, you first need to follow the steps to upgrade your blockchain network to v2.1.2.
-After your network is upgraded to v2.1.1, you can then upgrade your OpenShift cluster.

-### Roll back back an upgrade
+### Roll back an upgrade
 {: #upgrade-ocp-rollback}

-When upgrade your operator, it saves the secrets, deployment spec, and network information of your console before it the operator attempts to upgrade the console.
-If your upgrade fails for any reason, {{site.data.keyword.blockchainfull_notm}} can roll back your upgrade and restore your previous deployment using the information on your cluster.
+When you upgrade your operator, it saves the secrets, deployment spec, and network information of your console before it the operator attempts to upgrade the console.
+If your upgrade fails for any reason, {{site.data.keyword.blockchainfull_notm}} can roll back your upgrade and restore your previous deployment by using the information on your cluster.
 If you need to roll back your upgrade, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/support-ibm-blockchain-platform-v21x){: external} page.

-You can roll back an upgrade after you have used the console to operate your network.
-However, after you have used the console to upgrade your blockchain nodes, you can no longer roll back your console to a previous version of the platform.
+You can roll back an upgrade after you use the console to operate your network.
+However, after you use the console to upgrade your blockchain nodes, you can no longer roll back your console to a previous version of the platform.

 ## Before you begin

 To upgrade your network, you need to [retrieve your entitlement key](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#deploy-ocp-entitlement-key) from the My IBM Dashboard, and [create a Kubernetes secret](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#deploy-ocp-docker-registry-secret) to store the key on your OpenShift project.
 If the Entitlement key secret was removed from your cluster, or if your key is expired, then you need to download another key and create a new secret.

 ## Step one: Upgrade the {{site.data.keyword.blockchainfull_notm}} operator
-{: #upgrade-ocp-operator-firewall}
+{: #upgrade-ocp-operator}

 You can upgrade the {{site.data.keyword.blockchainfull_notm}} operator by fetching the operator deployment spec from your OpenShift project.
 When the upgraded operator is running, the new operator will upgrade your console and download the latest images for your blockchain nodes.